New Year Bumper Sale @ Rs. 1 X

 Is it able to treat mental disorders?

-No, Betaseptic (Modi Mundi) cannot treat any kind of mental disorder.
+No, Betaseptic (Modi Mundi) is not used to treat mental disorders.

 Interaction between Food and Betaseptic (Modi Mundi)